-In its implementation of the Plan of Action for the period between 1 July 2020 and 30 June 2021, the Agency continued to encourage and facilitate wider adherence to safeguards agreements and additional protocols (APs) and amendments to small quantities protocols (SQPs).
-During this period, the Director General wrote to all 31 States with SQPs based on the original standard text calling upon them to amend or rescind them.
-The Director General also wrote to nine States Parties to the NPT without a CSA in force calling upon them to conclude a CSA.
-The Agency held virtual national events with the Lao Peoples Democratic Republic (11 February 2021) and Saint Vincent and the Grenadines (7 April 2021).
-The Agency held consultations with representatives from a number of Member and non-Member States in Geneva, New York and Vienna at various times throughout the year.
+In its implementation of the Plan of Action for the period between 1 July 2021 and 30 June 2022, the Agency continued to encourage and facilitate wider adherence to safeguards agreements and additional protocols (APs) and amendments to small quantities protocols (SQPs).
+During this period, the Agency organized a national event with the Lao People's Democratic Republic (27-28 June 2022) and an online event with Samoa (10 March 2022).
+The Agency also held consultations with representatives from a number of Member and non-Member States in Geneva, New York and Vienna at various times throughout the year.
+In addition, the Director General sent letters to States with CSAs but without APs, encouraging them to conclude and bring into force APs to their CSAs.